crockmitnic/Journal-Web-Application/README.md

 ## Introduction

 This web application can be used as an option of typical **Journal book**.
+Here are some glimpses of highlighted points of this application:
-This application provides simple User Interface to put you in ease of use.
+* This application provides simple User Interface to put you in ease of use.
-It has _**md5 encryption**_ to store user credentials in order to make it safe and secure.
+* It has _**md5 encryption**_ to store user credentials in order to make it safe and secure.

 ### Markdown